5 Charity Payment Gateways Compared

 PayPal

-The brand name is certainly well known, and displaying the PayPal icon on your site’s donation page can help add social proof and legitimacy to the overall user experience.
-Given the widespread use of PayPal as an existing ecommerce solution, a large number of donors may already have a PayPal account, allowing you to cut down on the number of steps to donation.
-When we designed the responsive website for World Jewish Relief, we integrated PayPal into the donation process enabling existing PayPal customers to donate more easily.
+PayPal is a globally recognised name, and displaying the PayPal icon on your site’s donation page can help add social proof and legitimacy.
+Given the widespread use of PayPal as an existing ecommerce solution, many donors may already have a PayPal account, allowing you to cut down on the number of steps to donation.
+When we designed the responsive website for Gasgow Clyde College, we integrated PayPal into the donation process, enabling existing PayPal customers to donate more easily.

 Making your decision